mirabelleagency/tiktok-video-downloader/README.md

 | Timestamp | TikTok URL | Drive Link | File Name | Username | Description | Status |
 |-----------|------------|------------|-----------|----------|-------------|--------|

+## Custom Folder & Spreadsheet Support

+### Using a Custom Google Drive Folder

+1. Go to extension settings (right-click icon → Options)
+2. Check "Use custom Drive folder"
+3. Enter the folder ID (found in the folder URL: `drive.google.com/drive/folders/XXXXX`)
+4. Click "Test Folder Access" to verify
+5. Save settings

+**For shared folders**: You need "Editor" access.
+Ask the folder owner to share it with you.

+### Using a Custom Spreadsheet

+1. Go to extension settings
+2. Check "Use custom spreadsheet ID"
+3. Enter the spreadsheet ID (found in the URL: `docs.google.com/spreadsheets/d/XXXXX/edit`)
+4. Click "Test Spreadsheet Access" to verify
+5. Save settings

+**Note**: The extension will auto-create a "Downloads" sheet tab if it doesn't exist.

 ## Development